 After a couple days, I noticed the blue LED wouldn’t come on anymore.
 Actually, sometimes it would blink a bit, but that’s about all I’d get out of it.
-Since I’d already thrown away most of the packaging (and any chance for an RMA), I attempted to fix it.
+Since I’d already thrown away most of the packaging (and any chance for a return), I attempted to fix it.
 My first attempts involved banging the volume control against the table.
 When that didn’t work, I decided to take it apart.
 Note that the volume control is not intended to be taken apart.
 While it’s designed to “snap” open and closed, there are a few little “pegs” inside which are glued in place.
 Forcing a screwdriver around the edge snapped them all off, and I finally had access to the inside.

 I was hoping the problem would be something simple like a frayed wire, or broken piece of solder.
 Sadly, everything looked to be in pretty good shape.
 I ended up taking a voltmeter to the LED and found that it indeed was getting voltage (somewhere in the neighborhood of 1.5 volts).

 Luckily, I had a little yellow 4-LED automotive bulb.
 I dismantled it and took one of the LED’s.
 After 10 minutes with a big clunky soldering gun, I managed to get the new yellow LED in place.
 I tested it, and it worked!